confluentinc/kafka-client-smart-ser-des/connect/README.md

 - `bootstrap.servers`: Specifies the list of Kafka brokers that Kafka Connect should connect to.
 - `group.id`: The unique identifier for the group of workers running Kafka Connect.
 Each group should have a unique ID to avoid conflicts.
 - `key.converter` and `value.converter`: Specifies the converter classes for serializing and deserializing data.
-Should be set to `csid.client.connect.ConfluentValueConverter`.
+It should be set to `csid.client.connect.ConfluentValueConverter`.
 - `offset.storage.topic`: The Kafka topic where Kafka Connect stores its offset information.
 By default, this is set to `__connect-offsets`.
 - `plugin.path`: The directory where connector plugins are located.
 By default, this is set to `./plugins`.
 - `key.converter.type` and `value.converter.type`: Specifies the type of data format to use for serialization (source connector).
-Default is set to `Avro`.
+The default is set to `Avro`.

-Confluent Value Converter automatically use the proper data format during deserialization (sink connector) and  supports the following data formats:
+Confluent Value Converter automatically uses the proper data format during deserialization (sink connector) and  supports the following data formats:
 * `Avro` - Avro format
 * `Protobuf` - Protobuf format
 * `JsonSchema` - JSON Schema format